Booker T. Washington High School (Georgia): History

 Designed by Atlanta-born architect Eugene C. Wachendorff, the building incorporates medieval and Byzantine elements, including the dramatic main entrance with five arches in two tiers.
 Six additions have been made to the original four-story building, which is situated on 21.4 acre of land.
 The building is listed on the National Register of Historic Places.

 It is fitting that visitors pass the statue of the school's namesake on the way to the entrance.
 One of the foremost black educators of the late 19th and early 20th centuries, Booker T. Washington was born into slavery in 1856 on a small farm in Virginia.
 He founded the Tuskegee Institute in 1881.

 In 1927, the only exact replica of the Booker T. Washington monument at Tuskegee University in Alabama was erected at the school's entrance.
 The statue of Washington, called "Booker T. Washington Lifting the Veil of Ignorance," is a replica of the original bronze at the Tuskegee Institute by sculptor Charles Keck.
 The inscription reads: "He lifted the veil of ignorance from his people and pointed the way to progress through education and industry."

-Today, the school, which was placed on the National Register of Historic Places in 1986, boasts an enrollment of more than 1600 students and a faculty and staff of more than 100.
+Today, the school––which was placed on the National Register of Historic Places in 1986––boasts an enrollment of more than 1600 students and a faculty and staff of more than 100.

 Visitors to the historic institution have included South African Archbishop Desmond Tutu, activist Jesse Jackson, civil rights pioneer Rosa Parks, and President George W. Bush.

 The school serves as a cornerstone of Atlanta Public School's comprehensive reform program, Project GRAD (Graduation Really Achieves Dreams).
 The project aims to increase the number of inner-city students who graduate and go to college.

 Academics

 Washington Early College

-Booker T. Washington High School-Early College is one of the newest early college small schools in the Atlanta Public School System.
+Booker T. Washington High School-Early College is one of the newest early college small schools in the Atlanta Public Schools system.
 The premise behind the early college concept is to afford students the opportunity to obtain college credits while going to high school.
 BTWHS-EC aims to prepare students to pursue post-secondary education at some of the top universities and colleges in the U.S.

 In addition to the core program of study, students are required to take the following classes to meet the requirements of the Early College School: